Boltzmann machines as thermal models for quantum systems: RBMs and cRBMs for EPR

 One particle travels to station $A$ and the other to $B$.
 At each station is a detector with two settings, each setting selecting a component of spin to be measured.
 The detector settings $\alpha \in \{a, a'\}$ and $\beta \in \{b, b'\}$ and measurement outcomes $x_\alpha \in \{+1, -1\}$ and $x_\beta \in \{+1, -1\}$ are two-valued, so we can treat them as binary random variables.
 A single experimental trial $(\alpha,\beta,x_\alpha,x_\beta)$ can thus be represented as a binary vector $\mathbf{v}=(v_1, v_2, v_3, v_4)$, where $v_i \in \{0,1\}$.
 This vector represents the values taken by the four visible units that make up one layer of the RBM.
 (We map $+1$ to $0$ and $-1$ to $1$.)

 We need to pick a sufficient number of hidden units $\mathbf{h}=(h_1, h_2, ... h_j)$ to encode the dependencies between the visible units.
 In \cite{SW17}, we used four hidden units, which was sufficient to allow the RBM to represent the quantum-mechanically predicted statistics of an EPR experiment to very high accuracy.
 The topology of the machine is that shown in Figure \ref{fig:NNrbm_4}.
-Beginning with randomly chosen weights and biases, we trained the machine on a simulated data set from an EPR experiment using persistent contrastive divergence \cite{Tiel08} to adjust the weights and biases, until the probabilities generated by the machine aligned with those in the data.
+Beginning with randomly chosen weights and biases, we trained the machine on a simulated data set from an EPR experiment using stochastic gradient descent on the maximum likelihood function to adjust the weights and biases, until the probabilities generated by the machine aligned with those in the data.
 For example, if $\mathbf{v}=(1, 1, 1, 0)$, appears in 5.2\% of the trials, we would expect that the probability assigned to that vector by the machine would be appropriately close to 5.2\%, so that $P(\mathbf{v}) = .052$, where the probability is given by eqn. \ref{eq:Prob}.

 In encoding the \emph{joint} probability $P(\alpha, \beta, x_\alpha, x_\beta)$, we have arguably encoded more information than necessary, if what we are trying to do is reproduce the predictions of quantum mechanics.
 After all, quantum mechanics gives us only \emph{conditional} probabilities $P(x_\alpha,x_\beta | \alpha,\beta )$.
 It tells us what we can expect to observe if we measure certain observables, but it does not tell us how often we can expect to measure those observables.
 Yet in specifying a joint probability distribution, we are effectively specifying both of these things.
 At best, this means we are squandering the representational capacity of our model on quantities we're not interested in.
-So we utilize a variant on an RBM called a conditional RBM (cRBM) to eliminate this redundancy.
+So we now utilize a variant on an RBM called a conditional RBM (cRBM) to eliminate this redundancy.